 The Galería Metropolitana is a 40-year-old university gallery run by the Autonomous Metropolitan University (UAM).
-The site in Roma Norte opened in the 1980s.
-Some considerable acclaim followed a tribute to Rufino Tamayo.
+The site in Roma Norte opened in the 1980s with acclaim following a tribute to Rufino Tamayo.
 After four decades, the space is today dedicated to contemporary art from Mexico and abroad.
-On its walls have hung works by Miguel Covarrubias, José Luis Cuevas and Francisco Toledo, among many others over the long gallery’s long history.
+On its walls have hung works by Miguel Covarrubias, José Luis Cuevas and Francisco Toledo, among many others over the gallery’s long history.

 The Metropolitana works to contribute to the discussion going on in contemporary art.
 They offer space to some of the youngest, as well as to well-known and established artists.
 As a university gallery in among many of the City’s most important commercial spaces, staff are also able to offer deeper and more educational exhibitions.
 These are in frequent dialogue with the surrounding community.